naveenrajm7/k8s-setup/README.md

 # kubernetes setup using ansible and vagrant

-This contains the working code to setup kubernetes using anisble and vagrant as shown in [blog](https://kubernetes.io/blog/2019/03/15/kubernetes-setup-using-ansible-and-vagrant/)
+This contains the working code to setup kubernetes using anisble and vagrant.

+> adheres to offical documentation : https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/

 ## Prerequistes
 * Vagrant should be installed on your machine.
 Installation binaries can be found [here](https://www.vagrantup.com/downloads.html).